 Don't overexpose portraits!
 If a shiny hot spot on nose or check, back off a bit.
 Skin tones are happy to back away from 255.
 Not dark, but not excessively bright.
-Brightest skin tone highlight here is under 240, and that is a good limit.
+Brightest skin tone highlight here is under 240, and that is a good limit (230 to 240, IMO).
 Hitting right exposure simultaneously with the right white balance is the WOW!
 Try it slightly less bright once (judge it after being printed on paper by a really good printer).

 A good tool: Overexposure clips the white end at 255.
 In Adobe Elements or Photoshop, moving the ACR Raw Exposure slider, or lowering Levels Tool (CTRL L) White Point, adjusts exposure results.
 Holding the ALT key (ALT in Windows - I think Option key on a Mac) while moving these slightly makes the image display go black, but then it shows the actual pixels which have been clipped.
 Same at black end if holding ALT while adjusting Raw Blacks or Levels Black Point.
 Purpose is so you can recognize WHERE you are clipping, on the nose or cheek or wherever.
 Shows WHICH pixels are being clipped.
 Don't clip skin tones.
 Hard to quantify, but less exposure than that is even better...
 Scenic landscapes may be a different deal, a little clipping sometimes improves their contrast, but in portraits, even a true white color probably should not be right on 255 - the face in portraits certainly should not be too close to clipping.
 Just look at results, and this tool helps to see.
 Certainly it is best if the exposure comes out close in the camera, but camera Raw allows a little tweaking later.